 Did you make this recipe?
-If so, leave a comment and rating below as it helps others considering making this recipe (and I love hearing from you!).
+If so, leave a comment and rating below as it helps others find this recipe (and I love hearing from you!).
 If you’re on Instagram, be sure to take a picture and tag @VanillaAndBean so I can see and share in stories!

 Carrot Cake Bread Recipe

 For the Cake/Bread

 - 3/4 cup (80 grams) Pecans or Walnuts

 - 1 1/4 cup (175 grams) Unbleached All Purpose Flour I use Bob's Red Mill

 - 1/2 teaspoon Ground Ginger